Teacher Training Courses

-Description: This 9 week course (36 lessons) is for those who have some teaching experience (it does not have to be in mathematics) and who wish to teach the Vedic system.
+Description: These two certificated courses are for those who have some teaching experience (it does not have to be in mathematics) and who wish to teach the Vedic system.

-The Course is conducted entirely online with weekly Tests, Discussion Meetings (1 per Level) and Assignments (1 per Level).
+The Course is conducted entirely online with Tests, Discussion Meetings, Assignments and optional 'Challenge Questions'.

-No prior knowledge of Vedic Mathematics is required.
+Prior knowledge of Vedic Mathematics is not required.

 Course created and conducted by Kenneth Williams.

 CLICK HERE to join this course (goes to Math2Shine website)